OpenVibeCoding/swe-cli/docs/AUTOCOMPLETE_SYSTEM.md

 **Dropdown shows:**
 ```
 /model      - choose what model and reasoning effort to use
-/approvals  - choose what OpenCLI can do without approval
+/approvals  - choose what SWE-CLI can do without approval
 /review     - review my current changes and find issues
 /new        - start a new chat during a conversation
 /init       - create an AGENTS.md file with instructions